Pete Pihos: Professional football player

 Pihos caught only 12 passes and scored only one touchdown in 1952, causing the Eagles front office to suspect he was washed up.
 However, he still managed to make the Pro Bowl and earn first-team All-Pro honors by the AP as a defensive end.
 Not willing take a pay cut and be an exclusive defensive end, he trained heavily during the off-season prior to 1953.
 He went on to have his greatest statistical success over the next three seasons, which were ultimately his final three; he recorded similar statistics over that three-year span (185 receptions, 2,785 yards, and 27 touchdowns) to his first six seasons (188 receptions, 2,834 yards, and 34 touchdowns).
 Pihos led the NFL in receptions in each of his final three seasons, in receiving yards twice, and in receiving touchdowns once.
-In 1953, he became the third different player to record a "triple crown" in receiving; he led the NFL in receptions (63), receiving yards (1,049), and receiving touchdowns (10) that season.
+In 1953, he became the fourth different player to record a "triple crown" in receiving; he led the NFL in receptions (63), receiving yards (1,049), and receiving touchdowns (10) that season.

 In November 1955, Pihos announced that the current season would be his last as a player.
 In his final NFL game, on December 11 against the Chicago Bears, he caught 11 passes for 114 yards.
 He retired after playing in the Pro Bowl that January, in which he caught four passes and scored the East's first touchdown by out-leaping defender Jack Christiansen to snag a 12-yard pass from Eddie LeBaron.
 During his nine seasons of play with the Eagles, Pihos missed just one game.